jhonygiraldo/S2-GNN/README.md

 # S2-GNN

-This repo will contain the code for the paper **S2-GNN: Sparse Sobolev Graph Neural Networks**.
+This repo will contain the code for the paper **Higher-Order GNNs Meet Efficiency: Sparse Sobolev Graph Neural Networks**.